unicef-drp/Solr_Search/README.md

 The Data and Analytics section (D&A) of UNICEF collects, integrates, analyzes, models, and publishes hundreds of indicators on the state of children and women at global, regional, national, and subnational level.
 Owing to the wide variety of its data that span many thematic areas it has historically found it challenging to house these data in a central location that is easy to discover, query, and consume.

-The BMGF-funded Helix project exists to enhance UNICEF’s ability to co-locate and make available these public indicators using a single set of services that conform to the UN-preferred Statistical Data and Metadata eXchange standard (SDMX).
+The BMGF-funded Helix project enhances UNICEF’s ability to co-locate and make these public indicators available using a single set of services that conform to the UN-preferred Statistical Data and Metadata eXchange standard (SDMX).
 In addition, the Helix project works to integrate the business process to deliver consistent and coordinated data.

 This project aims at making searches of indicator values convenient, removing some of the query limitations imposed by SDMX, the standard used to exchange statistical data within the Helix project.
-From this website you can access an Apache Solr API to answer to a lot of additional questions, like retrieving all values of indicators with a specific value on a dimension, filtering results by a subset of domains, retrieving all values of indicators related to a specific data source, etc.
+Youyou can access an Apache Solr API to answer many additional questions, like retrieving all values of indicators with a specific value on a dimension, filtering results by a subset of domains, retrieving all values of indicators related to a specific data source, etc.

 The Solr index is available [here](https://solr-helix.unicef.org/solr)